Lt. Col. Brenda A. Reed

 For much of her CAP career, Lt.
 Col. Reed has focused on public affairs and has been privileged to see many of her articles and photos published.
 She was co-chair of the national branding/style guide committee and chair of the national committee to develop a public affairs plan template.
 She is a graduate of the 2008 and 2018 National Public Affairs Academy and was one of four bloggers on CAP’s Congressional Gold Medal website.
 She served as PIO for the 2015 South Carolina flood mission and was the CAP NHQ PIO for Middle East Region during Hurricane Matthew.
 She was named Wing PAO of the Year in 2005 and Middle East Region PAO of the Year in 2009.
 Lt.
 Col. Reed has also earned six first place Balsem Awards for her public affairs work in social media, photography, and website content.
 She also serves on CAP’s national volunteer public affairs staff as the education and training coordinator.

 Lt.
-Col. Reed has completed Level V of CAP’s professional development program and holds master ratings in cadet programs, administration, public affairs, and finance.
-She also has a senior rating in command and technician ratings in the personnel and historian specialty tracks.
+Col. Reed has completed Level V of CAP’s professional development program and holds master ratings in cadet programs, command, administration, public affairs, and finance.
+She also has a senior rating in the historian specialty track and a technician rating in the personnel specialty track.
 She is a graduate of the Middle East Region Staff College and is the current director of the college.
 Lt.
 Col. Reed is also a graduate of Air University’s Air Command and Staff College.
 Her CAP decorations include a Distinguished Service Medal, an Exceptional Service Award, five Meritorious Service Awards, a region commander’s commendation, 10 wing commander’s commendations, a CAP achievement award, a national commander’s unit citation, and two unit citations.
-She was named Maryland Wing’s Senior Member of the Year in 2017 as well as Middle East Region Senior Member of the Year and Civil Air Patrol’s national Senior Member of the Year in 2018.
+She was named Maryland Wing’s Senior Member of the Year in 2017 as well as Middle East Region Senior Member of the Year and Civil Air Patrol’s National Senior Member of the Year in 2018.